rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-The `NgxDataLoaderComponent` lets you easily load any kind of async data, without having to worry about error handling, reloading and UI logic.
+The `NgxDataLoaderComponent` lets you load any kind of async data, without having to waste time on common stuff like error handling, cancel/reload strategies and template display logic.

-You only need to provide a `getDataFn` that returns an `Observable` of the data, and an `ng-template` for each of the loading states.
+You only need to provide a `getDataFn` that returns an `Observable` of the data.
+You can optionally provide an `ng-template` for each of the loading states.

 ## Features

-- Bring your own template for each loading state
+- Bring your own template for each loading state (or not)
-- Provides `cancel` and `reload` methods
+- Provides `reload` and `cancel` methods
-- Automatic cancellation of ongoing http requests on reload/destroy[^note]
+- Automatic cancellation of ongoing http requests on cancel/reload/destroy[^note]
-- Configure auto retry and timeouts
+- Configure auto retry and timeout
 - Supports server-side rendering through `initialData` input
 - Supports optimistic updates through `setData` method